anirudhsengar/TelegramTradingBot/README.md

 - Listens to specific Telegram chats only (JSON array in `TELEGRAM_GROUP_IDS`).
 - Filters likely trade messages, asks the LLM to extract `{action, symbol, side, tp, sl}`.
 - Executes `open` and `close` instructions on MT5; edits update SL/TP for existing bot trades.
+- Trades are rejected if SL or TP is missing/zero; both are mandatory for every order/update.
 - Ignores stale messages (>120s) and deduplicates repeated text.
 - Keeps a small context window of recent chat messages and current bot positions for better LLM parsing.